The Olive and The Sea Greek Food Blog

 Strawberry Cream Pie

-With the blog turning four this month, I've been wanting to celebrate with a cake or pie recipe.
-Having shared my mother-in-law's chocolate mousse cake recipe, I began thinking back to my childhood favorites.
-There's one in particular that stands out -- mom's strawberry or banana cream pie.
+With the blog turning four this month, I’ve been wanting to celebrate with a cake or pie recipe.
+Having previously shared my mother-in-law’s chocolate mousse cake, I figured I would refer back to one of my childhood favorites — mom’s strawberry or banana cream pie.

 Of the two flavors, banana is my favorite but it's strawberry season in North Carolina and one should never pass up an opportunity to enjoy berries when they're in season!
 The recipe is nearly identical for both.
 Simply substitute the strawberries for two bananas.